lyons89/awesome-proteomics/README.md

 2021 - [qcloud2](https://github.com/proteomicsunitcrg/qcloud2-pipeline) - cloud based quality control pipeline, can be integrated with nextflow and openMS - [paper](https://pubs.acs.org/doi/10.1021/acs.jproteome.0c00853)

+2021 - [DIAproteomics](https://www.openms.de/comp/diaproteomics/) - python - a module that can be added to a openMS workflow for the analysis of DIA data - [paper](https://pubs.acs.org/doi/10.1021/acs.jproteome.1c00123)

 ## 5. Raw Data Analysis